hexaxsoftwares/houx.js/README.md

     `,
 };
 ```
-Slot tags can also be named dynamically,e.g
+Slot tags can also be named or dynamically named using bind to model data properties.
+e.g
 ```html
 <slot name='header'/>
 ```

-to parse slots contents for named slots, its use the `template` tag, templates can be assigned to a slot using the px:slot directive on the template tag. e.g
+To parse slots contents for slots elements, Pixel provides you with the `px:slot` directive on elements/widgets.
+e.g
 ```javascript
 let app={
   template:`